newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/Haul-Waste.md

 callToActionText: "Apply for My Waste Hauling Decal"
 ---

 You need to register any vehicle(s) or items you use to haul and discard the waste you create.
-Waste facility will not allow unregistered vehicles or items to discard waste.
+Waste facilities will not allow unregistered vehicles or items to discard waste.
 The New Jersey Department of Environmental Protection (DEP) registers vehicles or items used for hauling waste.
 Once your application is submitted and approved, you will receive an e-mail asking for payment.
 Your decal(s) will be mailed out the same day as payment was made.

 If you collect or haul waste created by other companies, you will need to be a commercial waste hauler, which is a more time-intensive process.

 To complete this application, you must have:
 - A completed application
 - Affidavit/notarized application
+- Motor Vehicle registration that indicates that the vehicle is registered as Commercial
 - Valid Motor Vehicle Insurance Card for all vehicles
-- Motor Vehicle registration that indicate that the vehicle is registered as Commercial and display
 - Lease agreement and certification (for leased vehicles, if applicable)
 - Home Improvement Contractor official registration document (also known as a registration card)
 - Copy of the “Certificate of Liability” insurance and bid or contract for demolition (if applicable)